andrew15818/110/fall/data_mining/homework/hw1/README.md

 of each non-leaf node is the sum of the children's hash values.
 Leaf nodes have the hashed value of the items in their set as the value.

+Some useful options to run the program:
+`--dataIndex`: when we call .split() to get transaction values, sometimes the first items are not needed.
+This refers to after what index in the transaction line are the valuable numbers. (default 0)

+`--algorithm`: Either fp or apriori.

+`--file`: Path to the input file.

+`--support`

+`--confidence`